Mrtracker-new/InvisioVault/README.md

 npm run dev
 ```

-Then open `http://localhost:5173` in your browser.
+Then open `http://localhost:5173` in your browser and start hiding stuff!

 ---

-## 🎯 How to Use
+## 🎯 How to Use (It's Almost Too Easy)

-### Hiding a File

-1. Click on the **"Hide File"** tab
-2. Upload an image (PNG, JPG, JPEG, BMP)
-3. Upload the file you want to hide
+### 🖼️ Steganography Mode

+**Hiding Stuff:**
+1. Pick **🖼️ Steganography** mode
+2. Choose **"Hide File"** or **"Hide Text"** (because options are nice)
+3. Upload your cover image (the innocent-looking one)
+4. Upload your file OR type your secret message
+5. (Optional) Add a password because paranoia is healthy
-4. Click **"Hide File"**
+6. Click **"Hide File"**
+7. Download your now-suspicious-looking-but-totally-innocent image

+**Extracting Stuff:**
-5. Download the generated image with the hidden file
+1. Upload the image with hidden secrets

-### Extracting a File

-1. Click on the **"Extract File"** tab
-2. Upload an image containing a hidden file
+2. Enter password if you used one (or watch it fail dramatically)
 3. Click **"Extract File"**
+4. Your file magically appears!
+(It's not magic, it's math, but shh...)
+5. If it's text, we'll show it on screen like fancy people

+### 🔗 Polyglot Mode (The "Wait, What?"
+Mode)

+**Creating a Polyglot:**
+1. Pick **🔗 Polyglot** mode
+2. Choose **"Create Polyglot"**
+3. Upload your carrier file (image, PDF, whatever floats your boat)
+4. Upload the file you want to hide
+5. (Optional) Add a password for extra security points
+6. Download the polyglot file
+7. **Mind = Blown:** The file works as BOTH formats!
+   - Open it normally → carrier file works fine
+   - Rename to `.zip` → hidden file inside!

+**Extracting from Polyglot:**
+1. Choose **"Extract from Polyglot"**
+2. Upload the polyglot file
+3. Enter password if needed
-4. The hidden file will download automatically with its original name
+4. Get your hidden file back

+*Pro tip: You can also just rename the polyglot to `.zip` and use WinRAR/7-Zip like a normal person*

 ---